- Professor Celia Glass (Principal Investigator)

 Rostering is a complex scheduling problem that affects healthcare services across the world.
 Previously, most NHS doctors worked with old fashioned and inflexible rota systems, which failed to account for staff fatigue and autonomy.

-Celia Glass, Professor of Management at City’s Business School (formerly Cass), has spent a large part of her career working with health professionals to implement stronger workforce management tools and designing scheduling algorithms.
+Celia Glass, Professor of Management at City’s Bayes Business School, has spent a large part of her career working with health professionals to implement stronger workforce management tools and designing scheduling algorithms.

 In 2016, she trialled her e-rostering system at a major London NHS Hospital.
 Results revealed an improved use of resources, reduction in staff fatigue levels and marked improvement in their which is a prerequisite for staff retention.